RDMJeanne/FolderStructure/PhD/M_PhD_README.md

 # Source
 PhD-Thesis IsPartOf https://doi.org/10.5281/zenodo.ABC
-(Information about a second resource from which the present resource is derived - if applicable.)
+(Information about a second resource from which the present resource is derived - if applicable.
+May be a larger project or graduate school.)

 # Relation
 Experiment IsPartOf PhD-Thesis
 PhD-Thesis IsReferencedBy https://doi.org/10.5281/DOI.OF.PAPER
 (An identifier to provide a relationship from source to the present resource,
-e.g. IsVersionOf, IsReplacedBy, IsPartOf, IsReferencedBy, see [Qualified Dublin Core Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/))
+e.g. IsVersionOf, IsReplacedBy, IsPartOf, IsReferencedBy, see [Qualified Dublin Core Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/).
+May also relate to the work of a fellow PhD candiate if your work is strongly connected.)

 # Identifier
 https://doi.org/10.5281/zenodo.PUBLISHED_THESIS